1. What is the Hardship Fund?

 13. Are mobile banking statements acceptable?

-Print outs from mobile banking are acceptable providing they include your name/your partner’s name, account number, credits, debits and a running balance.
+Print outs from mobile banking are acceptable providing they include your name/your partner’s name, account number, credits, debits, dates and a running balance.

-We only look at student’s income although we will use an assessed parental contribution as assessed by Student Finance as well as any parental contributions detailed on the application or bank statements.
+We usually look at student’s income, although we will use an assessed parental contribution, as assessed by Student Finance, as well as any parental contributions detailed on the application or bank statements.

 16. If I am successful in receiving an award, how will my award be paid?